tairabiteru/azura/README.md

 * Install the above dependencies.
 * Copy the project contents to the desired folder.
 * Run `python3 main.py`.
 This will result in a failure the first time, but will generate `settings.toml`
-* This fill out the required settings in `settings.toml`, then run `python3 main.py` once more.
+* Fill out the required settings in `settings.toml`, then run `python3 main.py` once more.
 * `{botname}.sh` will be generated.
 Run `chmod +x {botname}.sh` to make it executable.
 * Run `./{botname}.sh`